PEASEC/cybersecurity_dataset/README.md

 **Twitter:** 1.
 Dataset: (infosec OR security OR threat OR vulnerability OR cyber OR cybersec OR infrasec OR netsec OR hacking OR siem OR soc OR offsec OR osing OR bugbounty) | 2.
 Dataset: Data breaches, as, for example, the Microsoft Exchange Server Data Breach

 ---
 The dataset contains only the references to the data due to data storage/publication restrictions.
-All data instances can be crawled via tools like [Tweepy](https://github.com/tweepy/tweepy) or [Trafilatura](https://github.com/adbar/trafilatura).
+The data instances can be crawled via tools like [Tweepy](https://github.com/tweepy/tweepy) or [Trafilatura](https://github.com/adbar/trafilatura).